thongish/2420-Assignment-1/README.md

 <details>
 <summary>Command details</summary>

+This command will list all user-created images on a DigitalOcean account.
 - `image` - An option for `compute` that lets you manage images on your DigitalOcean account[^7].
 - `list-user` - An option for `image` that lists images created by the user[^14].